Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Many types of infections, inflammatory diseases, as well as other medical conditions can cause symptoms of influenza or close to it conditions.
-Common infections cause flu, pneumonia, appendicitis and urinary tract infections.
-There are many possible causes of influenza-like symptoms, so be sure to tell in detail about your condition to the treating doctor.
+Many types of infections, inflammatory diseases, and other medical conditions can cause flu-like symptoms or flu-like conditions.
+Common infections include influenza, pneumonia, appendicitis, and urinary tract infections.
+There are many possible causes of flu-like symptoms, so be sure to discuss your condition with your doctor.

 Infectious causes of influenza

-Flu-like symptoms associated with various types of infections:
+Flu-like symptoms associated with different types of infections:

 - Appendicitis